suzannastep/suzannastep.github.io/_pages/about.md

 Research interests
 ======
-Deep learning, optimization, numerical analysis, and more generally analysis of algorithms.
+Deep learning, optimization, numerical analysis, and more generally analysis of algorithms for data science.

 My projects have included:
 - Representation costs of deep neural networks
 - Detecting branching structure in data
 - Eigenvalue methods for multivariate numerical rootfinding